oracle-livelabs/database/db-operator-with-cicd/2-install-operator/operator.md

 1. Create the __config map oci-cred__

     This config map is used to authorize the operator with API signing key pair.
 To create it, run the following, which will retrieve the values for you from earlier in __Lab 1__.
+This configmap is referenced in the above example YAML file under `spec.ociConfig.configMapName`.

     ```bash
         <copy>